Your National Insurance number

 If you have applied for a student loan

-If you applied for and have been awarded a student loan and you don't have a National Insurance number, the Student Loans Company will make sure that one of the Processing Centres arrange for you to get one.
-They may need you to go to an 'Evidence of identity' interview - see the later section 'What happens when you apply for a National Insurance number'.
+If you applied for and have been awarded a student loan and you don't have a National Insurance number, the Student Loans Company will make sure one of the processing centres arrange for you to get one.
+They may need you to go to an 'evidence of identity' interview.

 What happens when you apply for a National Insurance number

-The Processing Centre will arrange an 'Evidence of identity' interview for you they will confirm the date, time and location of your interview and what information/documents you need to support your application.
+The processing centre will arrange an 'evidence of identity' interview for you.
+They will confirm the date, time and location of your interview and what information or documents you need to support your application.

 The interview will usually be one-to-one (unless, for example, you need an interpreter).
 You will be asked questions about why you need a National Insurance number, your background and circumstances.

 You will also have to prove your identity.
-Bring as many 'identity documents' (originals, not photocopies) as you can to your interview.
-Examples of documents which count are:
+Bring as many identity documents (originals, not photocopies) as you can to your interview.
+Examples of documents which count include:

-- residence permit or residence card including biometric immigration residency documents
+- a residence permit or residence card, including biometric immigration residency documents

 During the interview a National Insurance number application form will be completed and you will be asked to sign it.